PioneerGeek/MongoCacher/README.md

 }
 ~~~

-You're almost done; just make sure to make MongoCacher available through your ServiceManager by adding the following factory to the same function `getServiceConfig()` and within the same file `Module.php`:
+You're almost done; just make sure to make MongoCacher available through your ServiceManager by adding the following factory to the same function `getServiceConfig()` within the same file `Module.php`:

 ~~~php
 'MongoCacher' => function (ServiceManager $serviceManager) {